s1ddok/mtlswift/README.md

     ```

   * `none`

-    **Description**: the dispatch type set by default.
+    The dispatch type set by default.
 In this case user has to specify it manually in Swift.

 * `threadgroupSize:`

   **Description**: specify the threadgroup size.

   * `max`

-    **Description**: this parameter sets the pipeline state's [`max2dThreadgroupSize`](https://github.com/s1ddok/Alloy/blob/b82aa3fde347a81eef9551be7ffc28eec2b93bca/Alloy/MTLComputePipelineState%2BThreads.swift#L24).
+    This parameter sets the pipeline state's [`max2dThreadgroupSize`](https://github.com/s1ddok/Alloy/blob/b82aa3fde347a81eef9551be7ffc28eec2b93bca/Alloy/MTLComputePipelineState%2BThreads.swift#L24).

   * `executionWidth`

-    **Description**: this parameter sets the pipeline state's [`executionWidthThreadgroupSize`](https://github.com/s1ddok/Alloy/blob/b82aa3fde347a81eef9551be7ffc28eec2b93bca/Alloy/MTLComputePipelineState%2BThreads.swift#L12).
+    This parameter sets the pipeline state's [`executionWidthThreadgroupSize`](https://github.com/s1ddok/Alloy/blob/b82aa3fde347a81eef9551be7ffc28eec2b93bca/Alloy/MTLComputePipelineState%2BThreads.swift#L12).

   * `provided`

-    **Description**: in this case user has to pass the threadgroup size and an argument to `encode(...` function.
+    In this case user has to pass the threadgroup size and an argument to `encode(...` function.

   **Example**:
   ```C++